Assignment of Your Rental Unit

 How do I assign my unit?

 The assignee must then submit an application to firstname.lastname@example.org so they can be screened.
 Once they are approved, and all deposits have been received by our office (security deposit and pet deposit if applicable) both parties will make arrangements to meet with the property manager to finalize the paperwork and lease documents.
+All cancelled deposits are subject to an admin fee.

 For a complete step-by-step process, please refer to this form.